HenrikJoreteg/redux-bundler/post.md

 # redux bundles

 **tl;dr: I've created a way to bundle up redux-related functionality to allow re-use of application functionality independent of UI.
 I've released it as [redux-bundle](https://www.npmjs.com/package/redux-bundler) on npm.
-It is in no way tied to react, nor does it assume a browser environment, oh and it packs and bundles a bunch of functionality into ~12kb.**
+It is in no way tied to react, nor does it assume a browser environment and bundles a a "complete" of functionality into ~12kb.**

 I <3 redux.
 It is, in my opinion, the most elegant state management system in the JS-world right now.
 It's tiny (2kb), minimalist, extensible, and very well-documented.